 Ever wondered why Rotterdam is so unique and different to other Dutch cities?

-The city centre of Rotterdam was mostly destroyed by the bombings from World War II.
+The city’s center was mostly destroyed by the bombings from World War II.
 Instead of dwelling on the terrible devastation, the people of Rotterdam used this as an opportunity to rebuild their city.

-Like a phoenix that was reborn from the ashes, Rotterdam was rebuilt with an array of innovative architecture and experimental art.
+Like a phoenix that was reborn from the ashes, the city was rebuilt with an array of innovative architecture and experimental art.

 If you love architecture and would love to learn more, here are some awesome guided architecture tours: